innofocus/pragmastack/README.md

 # PragmaStack
-A pragmatic stacking model and methods into a modular system made of probes and apis to build an inplace cloud solution !
+A pragmatic stack

+to help orchestrate

+existing environments!